 TOF Norway partnered in the project Fair Public Procurement submitted to the Nordic Council of Minister’s Grant Programme for Nordic-Baltic Non-Governmental Organisations’ (NGO) Cooperation 2021 Estonia.
 Improving public procurement, Estonia, Denmark, Finland, Norway.
 The project received funding in August of 2021 and had its kick-off meeting in October 2021.

-The project is managed by NGO Ausamad Riigihanked, Estonia.
+The project was managed by NGO Ausamad Riigihanked, Estonia.
+Completed Apr 2022.

 Press release 29.11.2021

 The international project analyses the best practice for public procurement in the Nordic countries

 Non-profit organizations in Estonia, Norway, Denmark, and Finland work together to promote rules for public procurement.
 The overall goal of the project is to make public procurement in the Nordic region higher quality, more transparent and to reduce the opportunities for corruption and arbitrariness in the client.
 The second goal is to share experiences with regard to environmental protection, gender equality and other Nordic social values in public procurement.

 “There is a trend in public procurement that instead of just asking for the cheapest price, qualitative evaluation criteria should be added.
 These criteria should make the contracting party’s choice more environmentally friendly, innovative, and supportive of social values.
 Criteria are also subjective rather than crucial for evaluating a creative solution.
 This trend is welcome, but the more value points given to qualitative indicators and subjective criteria, the more important is the transparent evaluation process, explains Viive Aasma, director of NGO Ausamad Riigihanked.